 An Outlook on the Spanish Property Market in 2024

 Following a good performance in property sales in Spain during 2023, the end of the year saw a slight dip in transactions on the Spanish property market.
 However, the resilience of property prices and the consistent uptrend in various regions since January offer promising indicators for 2024.
-With interest rates holding firm, the question looms: What lies ahead for Spain's property market in 2024?
+With interest rates staying put, it poses the question: What lies ahead for Spain's property market in 2024?
 Well, let’s take a look.

 Reflections on 2023

-Despite interest rates reaching 4.5% in 2023—a historical harbinger of slowed house price growth—Spanish real estate appears to have defied this trend, maintaining its value.
+Despite interest rates reaching 4.5% in 2023 - a historical clue that house prices could start cooling - Spanish real estate appears to have defied this trend, maintaining its value.
 The Tinsa property index reports a 4.3% rise in prices for the year to October, with notable increases in the Balearic and Canary Islands.

 The predicted price drops that many anticipated would occur in 2023, failed to materialise.
 Instead, property prices actually increased by 7% over the year, with the dynamic markets of Madrid and Barcelona experiencing extremely high price increases.